 Failing to change filters promptly will

 - Reduce the overall purity of the permeate water.
-Favourable growth and accumulation of waterborne germs (fouling) in the filtering system can have negative health consequences and contribute to an unpleasant taste and odour to your water.
+Favorable growth and accumulation of waterborne germs (fouling) in the filtering system can have negative health consequences and contribute to an unpleasant taste and odor to your water.